Restaurant guest feedback ON THE LINE HERO

 This way, you don’t put pressure on the customer to write a review at the restaurant, like with old-fashioned comment cards.
 They’ll likely find the card in their wallet or purse when they get home, and remember that you asked for a review.

-Turn Compliments Into Reviews
+4. Turn Compliments Into Reviews

-Find Guest Feedback That Already Exists
+How to Find Existing Guest Feedback

 Guests are most likely already leaving feedback about you on websites like Yelp, Facebook, TripAdvisor, OpenTable, and Google.
-Make sure you claim your profiles on these popular review websites so your customers know to leave it in the correct place.
+Make sure you claim your profiles on these popular review websites so your customers know to leave them in the correct place.
 Respond respectfully to the stand-out reviews, good and bad.

 There are a few tools you can use to find and keep up with guest feedback online.